-A mobile ransomware, Fusob checks if the language used on the phone is Russian or certain other East European languages.
-If so it does nothing.
-Otherwise, it demands ransom after locking the device.
+Ransomware known as Fusob checks to see if the language used on your cell phone is Russian or another type of Eastern European language.
+If so, it does nothing.
+Otherwise, it demands ransom after locking your device.
 Fusob presents itself as a pornographic viewer in order to infect devices.
-Again this ransomware pretends to be some authority and demands payment of a fine to prevent facing charges.
-What should probably make it obvious that it is not a real government agency charging the fine, is the fact that payment must be in an iTunes gift card.
+Again, this ransomware pretends to be some type of authority and demands payment of a fine to avoid criminal charges.
+What should probably make it obvious that it is not a real government agency charging the fine, is that the payment must be in the form of an iTunes gift card.

-Petya was first found in early 2016 and infected Windows-based computer’s master boot record, blocking Windows start up until ransom is paid.
-The original version was spread by email, later variants used other means of distribution.
-It was named after a satellite used to carry an atomic bomb in the James Bond film Goldeneye.
+Petya was first found in early 2016 and infected Windows-based computer’s master boot record, blocking the Windows startup process until the ransom is paid.
+The original version was spread by email, but later variants used other means of distribution.
+It was named after the satellite that was used to carry an atomic bomb in the James Bond film Goldeneye.

-More than 230,000 computers in 150 countries have been hit with the malicious software called WannaCrypt or WannaCry, that demands payment of $300 in Bitcoin.
-The malware reportedly uses software leaked from the NSA, who apparently knew about the flaw for some time but failed to let Microsoft know about it.
-It infected 16 hospitals in Britain which had to turn away patients and cancel operations.
-The malware only targeted computers that hadn’t been updated as patches for WannaCry had been available for a while when it attacked and wreaked so much havoc.
+More than 230,000 computers in 150 countries have been hit with the malicious software called WannaCrypt or WannaCry, which demands payment of $300 in Bitcoin.
+The malware is reported to use software leaked from the NSA, who apparently knew about the flaw for some time but failed to let Microsoft know about it.
+WannaCry infected computer systems at 16 hospitals in Britain which had to turn away patients and cancel operations.
+The malware only targeted computers that were out of date, as a software patch that would prevent it had been available for some time when it attacked and wreaked so much havoc.

-NotPetya was a variant of Petya that mostly targeted the Ukraine and seemed primarily designed to damage infrastructure and was unable to be decrypted after ransom was paid.
-One of the computers attacked was part of the radiation monitoring system of the Chernobyl Nuclear Power Plant which was taken offline by the attack.
-The NotPetya variant used the NSA’s leaked exploit EternalBlue to access computers instead of email like the original version of Petya.
-It appears that it was initially spread through a compromised accounting software update.
+NotPetya was a variant of Petya that mostly targeted Ukraine and seemed primarily designed to damage infrastructure.
+Data was unable to be decrypted even after the ransom was paid.
+One of the computers attacked was part of the radiation monitoring system of the Chernobyl Nuclear Power Plant, which was taken offline by the attack.
+The NotPetya variant used the NSA’s leaked exploit EternalBlue to access computers instead of attacking through email like the original version of Petya.
+It appears that the malware was initially spread through a compromised accounting software update.

 Microsoft had already patched the EternalBlue exploit used by NotPetya but many computers had not been updated, which made them susceptible to infection.

-This malware uses exploits in Internet Explorer and Flash Player to launch malware against users who have visited compromised websites.
-Once the malware is installed you get a message that your files have been encrypted and you must pay 0.077 Bitcoin in ransom.
+This malware uses exploits found in Internet Explorer and Flash Player that launches malware against users who have visited compromised websites.
+Once the malware is installed, you get a message saying that your files have been encrypted and you must pay 0.077 Bitcoin in ransom.
 That comes out to a little over $350.00 at the time this article was written.
-If you don’t pay it within a week you will be required to pay double the ransom.
+If you don’t pay it within a week, you will be required to pay double the ransom.

 Bitpaymer and Defray

-Some of the more recent ransomware attacks have been focusing on hospitals.
-This is due to the urgency of getting healthcare systems back online.
+Some of the more recent ransomware attacks have been focusing on hospitals due to the urgency of getting vital healthcare systems back online.
 Also, the ransom is higher than many previous ransoms with bitpaymer asking more than $200,000 for the decryption key.
 Defray’s ransom note includes the advice, “To prevent this next time use offline backups.”
 They have also been using more finely tuned phishing emails to infect the victim’s computers.
-One hospital in Scotland had to cancel patient’s appointments as a result of an infection by Bitpaymer.
+One hospital in Scotland had to cancel patient appointments as a result of an infection by Bitpaymer.

 Freeing the Hostage

-Many times, depending on the type of infection, you may be able to unlock or decrypt your computer without paying ransom.
-Do some research online, consult your anti virus’s documentation or take it to a local computer expert and you may find a solution.
+Depending on the type of infection, you may be able to unlock or decrypt your computer without paying the ransom.
+Do some research online, consult your anti-virus software documentation, or take it to a local computer expert and you may be able to find another solution.
 Sometimes security companies find a way to decrypt without paying the ransom.
 Be extra careful you are researching reputable sites.
-Some malware hides under the name of anti virus software.
+Some malware hides under the name of anti-virus software.

 Ransomware as a Service (RaaS)